 I am pleased to introduce to you Wollongong City Council's Code of Conduct for Councillors.
 The elected representatives of your Council are strongly committed to driving a high performing organisation underpinned by robust governance practices and ethics principles.
-The attitudes, values, beliefs, and behaviours of the elected representatives plays a critical role in establishing good governance practices throughout the Council at all levels.
-We are continually focused on proactively driving the highest ethical standards in our conduct and interactions and have zero-tolerance for fraud and corruption in decision making processes or the delivery of all our policies, processes, and projects throughout all levels of our organisation.
+Councillors play a critical role in establishing good governance practices throughout the Council at all levels.
+We are committed to the highest ethical standards in our conduct and interactions and have zerotolerance for fraud and corruption in decision making processes or the delivery of all our policies, processes, and projects throughout all levels of our organisation.

-Protecting the reputation of the Council is vital to ensure our credibility and maintain public trust in what we do.
+Upholding the reputation of the Council is vital to ensure our credibility and maintain public trust in what we do.
 The Code of Conduct helps all of us maintain the highest standards of ethical conduct and the adherence to its provisions gives confidence to the community that this a Council that is committed to the highest ethical standards.
 As Lord Mayor I am personally committed to the implementation of, and compliance with, the provisions of this Code.

+Cr Tania Brown

-Cr Gordon Bradbery AM Lord Mayor
+Lord Mayor